 Within school, pupils with SEN are identified on the school SEND register as needing 'SEN Support' so that provision to meet their needs can be routinely planned for.
-As children progress, they may be taken off the register at a future point when their needs no longer require special educational provision.
+As children progress, they may be taken off the register at a future point when their needs can be met through ordinarily available provision in the classroom.